dividezero/dividezero/README.md

 #### Im looking for open source projects i can help out with!
 (Preferable in JS or Kotlin) 🎉

 ## 🔭 My current thoughts and learnings
 I feel like there are a lot of new cloud services, options, tooling out there that have not been widely used.
-WHat would be the best way to use these tooling for single dev, small team, large enterprise?
+What would be the best way to use these tooling for single dev, small team, large enterprise?
 Which would cost more to build/maintain/scale?

 Frontend is getting quite overcomplicated to the point were seeing a movement back towards simpler frameworks, static generation, server side rendering. things like microfrontends.

 ## 🛠 My personal projects